collaborativebioinformatics/coronasv/README.md

 ### Installing CoronaSV from Github (Using [conda](https://github.com/conda/conda))

-Clone the CoronaSV Github repository, and then use conda to create an environment with all neede software.
+Clone the CoronaSV Github repository, and then use conda to create an environment with all needed software.
 This Conda environment includes all of the core software used by the pipeline + the Snakemake workflow management system.

 ```
 # Clone Git Repo